2016 FFA Cup: Preliminary rounds

 FFA member federations teams competed in various state-based preliminary rounds to win one of 21 places in the competition proper (round of 32).
-All Australian clubs were eligible to enter the qualifying process through their respective FFA member federation, however only one team per club was permitted entry in the competition.
+All Australian clubs (other than youth teams associated with A-League franchises) were eligible to enter the qualifying process through their respective FFA member federation, however only one team per club was permitted entry in the competition.
 All nine FFA member federations participated.
-The number of qualification spots per member federation was unchanged from the 2015 tournament.

 The preliminary rounds operated within a consistent national structure whereby club entry into the competition is staggered in each state/territory, ultimately leading to round 7 with the winning clubs from that round gaining direct entry into the round of 32.
 The first matches of the preliminary rounds began in February 2016, and the final matches of the preliminary rounds in June 2016.

 Teams

 A total of 32 teams participated in the 2016 FFA Cup competition proper, ten of which came from the A-League, one the 2015 National Premier Leagues Champion (Blacktown City), and the remaining 21 teams from FFA member federations, as determined by the qualifying rounds.
 A-League clubs represent the highest level in the Australian league system, whereas member federation clubs come from Level 2 and below.
 The current season tier of member federation clubs is shown in parentheses.